Our Review of the Best Hiking Backpacks Reviewed

 Considering the build quality and wealth of features, it’s a wonder that this pack doesn’t cost twice as much.
 Even the mesh water bottle sleeves on each side have straps that allow you to fasten them down, so you don’t lose them.
 Something you almost never see on hiking packs.
 If we were looking for a pack for long day hikes or overnights, we might start here.

-The seenlast Hiking 50L Hiking Backpack is another hiking pack that boasts the classic mountaineering profile.
+The Seenlast Hiking 50L Hiking Backpack is another hiking pack that boasts the classic mountaineering profile.
 And because it has a more modest interior volume of 50 liters it effectively melds the long term comfort of the mountaineering pack with the practical features we want from a day pack.
 There’s a large bottom compartment for extra footwear, a helmet or extra food.
 A skirted top flap that helps ensure stability and even an emergency whistle built into the sternum strap.
-Other features include:

 - Ergonomically shaped shoulder and waist straps.